FlyJingFish/AndroidAOP/README_EN.md

 ## In addition, this library also supports you to make aspects by yourself, which is very simple to implement!

-### This library implements custom aspects through two annotations: @AndroidAopPointCut、 @AndroidAopMatchClassMethod and @AndroidAopReplaceClass
+### This library uses the following four annotations to implement custom aspects

+- @AndroidAopPointCut is an aspect that annotates methods
+- @AndroidAopMatchClassMethod is the aspect of matching class methods
+- @AndroidAopReplaceClass is called by the replacement method
+- @AndroidAopModifyExtendsClass is a modified inherited class

 #### 1. **@AndroidAopPointCut** is used to make aspects in the form of annotations on the method.
 The above annotations are all made through this.
 [Please see the wiki document for detailed usage](https://github.com/FlyJingFish/AndroidAOP/wiki/@AndroidAopPointCut)

-⚠️Note: For custom annotations (that is, annotation classes annotated by @AndroidAopPointCut), if it is Kotlin code, please use the android-aop-ksp library

 The following uses @CustomIntercept as an example to introduce how to use it.